-Ukraine war: Two more captured Britons charged by pro-Russian rebels, say reports
+Two more captured Britons charged by pro-Russian rebels, say reports

 Russia's defence ministry has said Andrew Hill had been captured in the Mykolaiv region of southwestern Ukraine.

-Wearing camouflage in the video and with his arm in a sling, he said he was from Plymouth and had four children with his partner.
-He said he travelled of his own accord to help Ukraine.
+Wearing camouflage in the video released by Russia, and with his arm in a sling, he said he was from Plymouth and had four children with his partner.
+He said he had travelled of his own accord to help Ukraine.

+Earlier this month, the family of Mr Aslin said he had been told that the execution would be carried out and time was running out.

+"There are no words - it's got to be everyone's worst nightmare," Mr Aslin's grandmother Pamela Hall told the BBC.